mzazon/awesome-cloud-projects/gcp/conversational-ai-backends-agent-development-kit-firestore/conversational-ai-backends-agent-development-kit-firestore.md

    - Cloud Build API
 2. Google Cloud CLI (gcloud) installed and configured
 3. Python 3.10+ installed locally with pip
-4. Node.js 18+ for Cloud Functions development
-5. Basic understanding of conversational AI concepts and NoSQL databases
+4. Basic understanding of conversational AI concepts and NoSQL databases
-6. Estimated cost: $50-100/month for moderate usage (varies by conversation volume and model usage)
+5. Estimated cost: $50-100/month for moderate usage (varies by conversation volume and model usage)

-> **Note**: The Agent Development Kit is currently in preview and requires special access.
-Ensure you have the necessary permissions before proceeding.
+> **Note**: The Agent Development Kit is now generally available as the `google-adk` Python package.
+Ensure your Google Cloud project has the necessary APIs enabled before proceeding.

 ## Preparation